GunnJerkens/wp-boilerplate/README.md

 Environments can have `'password_protect' => true`.
 A function in the theme's functions.php will pick up on that and require a WP login to view the site if set to true.

 ### Embedded media uses domain-agnostic HTTP paths
-A call is made for `update_option('upload_url_path', '/wp-content/uploads');` which forces media to be embedded with a src like `/wp-content/uploads/media.jpg` instead of `http://domain.com/wp-content/uploads/media.jpg`.
+A call is made for `update_option('upload_url_path', '/content/uploads');` which forces media to be embedded with a src like `/content/uploads/media.jpg` instead of `http://domain.com/wp-content/uploads/media.jpg`.
 Coupled with defining the environment hostnames in wp-config.php, this enables us to not have to worry about doing a search & replace in the database when changing hostnames.

-### bin scripts
+### Bin scripts
 In the root there are /bin/ scripts that allow easy syncing of databases and images from an upstream environment.

 ### Included Plugins